HAibe!4QDloQuXOHrLHNYyBiToday I’m giving you a peek inside my knife bag and sharing all the essential kitchen tools I use on a daily basis.

 WÜSTHOF 4 – inch Prep Knife

 I recently partnered with WÜSTHOF on some recipes and they sent me a couple of knives for consideration.
 This prep knife was the one I never knew I needed in my collection!
 I highly recommend it for small quick jobs like chopping herbs or mincing shallots.
 And if you’re just starting out investing in some good quality knives, this is a great basic and affordable one to own.
-Or if you’re like me and have freakishly small hands, this is the knife that will finally feel like it was made just for you.
+Or if you’re like me and have freakishly tiny hands, this is the knife that will finally feel like it was made just for you.

 WÜSTHOF 7-inch Nakiri

 The Nakiri from WÜSTHOF is great, too.
 The wide blade and blunt end makes this an awesome vegetable prep knife.
-Think chopping tons of vegetables for a big batch of soup- this is the guy you want because it will tear through onions and celery cleanly and like a champ, and then you can use the blade to quickly scoop up your items and slide them into the pot.
+Think chopping tons of vegetables for a big batch of soup- this is the guy you want because it will tear through onions and celery cleanly and like a champ, and then you can use the wide blade to quickly scoop up your items and slide them into the pot.
 Whim, bam, boom.
 Time savers like this make a difference when you cook all day for a living, and even when you don’t.

 Truth be told, as happy as I am with my knives, I am always looking to upgrade.
 I’m currently in the market for another knife to add to my collection…I might spring for this one from Japanese brand Masamoto Sohonten next.